evmos/ethermint/x/evm/spec/09_client.md

 ## CLI

-Find below a list of `ethermintd` commands added with the `x/evm` module.
-You can obtain the full list by using the `ethermintd -h` command.
+Find below a list of `entangled` commands added with the `x/evm` module.
+You can obtain the full list by using the `entangled -h` command.

 ### Queries